kagepark/SysArg/README.md

   - group: make a special group's prameters
   - group_desc: group desciption
   - command: If Command Group then True
+  - arg: If this group is command and need input argument then True
+  - select: If you want selectable input, this is list type format, if wrong input then Get() command will make an error

 example format:  -n, --numbre=INT